Skip to main content

 Lower next year’s tax bill on a long-time home County assessor The assessor handles the Senior Property Tax Exemption.

-Keep relief after moving County assessor The assessor handles the Qualified Senior Primary Residence Classification.
+Keep senior relief after moving County assessor The assessor handles the Qualified Senior Primary Residence Classification.

 Cash back for tax, rent, or heat you already paid Colorado Department of Revenue The state tax department runs the PTC Rebate.

-You think the value or classification is wrong County assessor first, then appeals Colorado uses a county protest process and then the Board of Assessment Appeals if needed.
+You think the value or classification is wrong County assessor first, then appeals Colorado uses a county protest process first.
+Some cases can later go to the Board of Assessment Appeals.

 Fast facts before you file